datasciencecampus/optimus/app/README.md

 If a user is unable to relabel the cluster, they can choose to skip the cluster.
 To do this simply leave the dropdown for the predefined classes or the tier labelling empty and click the respective button.
 An empty dropdown will assign the value **'SKIPPED'** to the cluster.

 Selecting any of these options will advance the process to the next cluster.
-At the moment there is no 'undo' functionality.
-However it most likely will be implemented in the future (no promises).
-This has the unfortunate consequence that if a mistake is made there is no way to go back.
+However the arrow keys at the top of the page will allow to go back and forth between clusters.
+Thus if a mistake is made one can go back and edit a cluster again.